Skip Navigation

 Pelvic health therapy is part of our cancer rehabilitation services at The University of Kansas Cancer Center.
 It is designed for people who develop pelvic health issues related to cancer treatment or who have pre-existing pelvic health issues prior to starting treatment.

-Cancer treatments, including hormone deprivation therapy, radiation, surgery and sometimes chemotherapy, can affect your pelvic health.
-This is especially true if you are diagnosed with prostate, bladder, colorectal, bowel or gynecologic cancer.
+Cancer treatments, including hormone deprivation therapy, radiation, surgery and sometimes chemotherapy, can affect your pelvic health causing urinary incontinence, constipation or painful intercourse.

 Pelvic health conditions related to cancer treatment affect both men and women.